Term Insurance Plan: Who Needs It & How to Choose | PolicyX

 • If you have loans like a home loan, ensure your term policy can cover the outstanding debt amount, so your family is not burdened.

 • Select a policy term that is compatible with your long-term financial goals.
-Ideally, it should cover you until your major financial obligations or expected retirement age-like children’s education or home loans, are complete.
+Ideally, it should cover you until your major financial obligations or expected retirement age, such as when children's education or home loans are complete.

 Choosing the right cover amount

 Be it an entrepreneur, a single parent, a salaried, self-employed, or sole earner, everyone has only one doubt: how much cover do I really need?
-The solution relies on your debts, income, lifestyle, and the future needs of your family.
-You can calculate this by:
+The ideal cover amount depends on your debts, income, lifestyle, and the future needs of your family.
+You can calculate this using methods like:

 • Rule of thumb: You should start with 20-25 times your annual income, considering existing debt and future requirements.

-So, if your salary is ₹10 lakh per year, you should opt for a term plan of ₹2 crore to ₹2.5 crore.
+For example, if your annual salary is ₹10 lakh, you might consider a term plan of ₹2 crore to ₹2.5 crore.

 • Use the DIME method: Consider the following factors before taking the plan: Debt, Income Replacement, Mortgage and Education, and Expenses.
-Here’s how you can calculate the premium:
+Here’s an example of how you can calculate the cover needed:

 • Loans: ₹30 lakh